2016 United States Senate elections: Alaska

-Two-term Senator Lisa Murkowski (Republican) was appointed in 2002 and elected to a full term in 2004.
+Two-term senator Lisa Murkowski (Republican) was appointed in 2002 and elected to a full term in 2004.
 She was defeated in the Republican primary in 2010 by Joe Miller.
 She later ran as a write-in candidate in the 2010 general election and was re-elected to a second full term with 40% of the vote, making her one of two senators in US history to win election via write-in votes.
 She was 59 years old in 2016.
 She ran for re-election.

 Thomas Lamb, a candidate for the State House in 2006, and Bob Lochner filed to run against Murkowski.
-Other potential Republican primary challengers included 2010 nominee and 2014 candidate Joe Miller, State Senator Mike J. Dunleavy, former Lieutenant Governor Mead Treadwell, and former Mayor of Anchorage Dan Sullivan.
+Other potential Republican primary challengers included 2010 nominee and 2014 candidate Joe Miller, State Senator Mike J. Dunleavy, former lieutenant governor Mead Treadwell, and former mayor of Anchorage Dan Sullivan.

 The only person to file for the Democratic primary as of May 20 was writer and satirist Richard Grayson, who previously sought election to Wyoming's House seat in 2014.
 Potential Democratic candidates included State Senator Dennis Egan, State Representative Andy Josephson, State Senator Bill Wielechowski, State Senator Hollis French and State Senate Minority Leader Johnny Ellis.
-Former Senator Mark Begich was mentioned as a possible candidate, but he declined to run.
+Former senator Mark Begich was mentioned as a possible candidate, but he declined to run.

 Murkowski won her primary on August 16, 2016 with 72 percent of the vote.
 Joe Miller received the Libertarian nomination and ran against Murkowski in the general election.
 Anchorage attorney and veteran Margaret Stock ran as an Independent candidate.

-Murkowski won re-election with 44% of the vote compared to Miller with 30% and Metcalfe with 11%.
+Murkowski won re-election with 44% of the vote, compared to Miller with 30% and Metcalfe with 11%.
 15% went to other candidates.
 Murkowski has been re-elected three times now with 48% in 2004, 39.5% in 2010 and 44% in 2016, never having won a majority.

 Arizona

-Five-term Senator and Republican presidential candidate in 2008 John McCain was re-elected with 59% of the vote in 2010.
+Five-term senator and Republican presidential candidate in 2008 John McCain was re-elected with 59% of the vote in 2010.
 He was 80 years old in 2016.
 Despite speculation that he might retire, McCain ran for re-election.

 McCain faced primary challenges from Fair Tax activist Alex Meluskey, businessman David Pizer, talk radio host Clair Van Steenwyk, and State Senator Kelli Ward.
 David Pizer later dropped out of the race.
 Representatives Matt Salmon and David Schweikert were both mentioned as possible candidates, but both chose not to run.
-Other potential Republican candidates included former Governor Jan Brewer, businesswoman and 2014 gubernatorial candidate Christine Jones, former Governor of Alaska and 2008 vice presidential candidate Sarah Palin, former U.S. Representative John Shadegg, and former Arizona Attorney General Grant Woods.
+Other potential Republican candidates included former Governor Jan Brewer, businesswoman and 2014 gubernatorial candidate Christine Jones, former Governor of Alaska and 2008 vice presidential candidate Sarah Palin, former U.S. Representative John Shadegg, and former Arizona attorney general Grant Woods.

 Congresswoman Ann Kirkpatrick and teacher Lennie Clark ran for the Democratic nomination.
 Lennie Clark dropped out and Ann Kirkpatrick became the Democratic nominee.
-Other potential Democratic candidates included U.S. Representative Ruben Gallego, former Surgeon General and 2012 nominee Richard Carmona, 2014 gubernatorial nominee Fred DuVal, Phoenix Mayor Greg Stanton, and retired astronaut Mark Kelly, who is the husband of ex-Congresswoman Gabby Giffords.
+Other potential Democratic candidates included U.S. Representative Ruben Gallego, former Surgeon General and 2012 nominee Richard Carmona, 2014 gubernatorial nominee Fred DuVal, Phoenix Mayor Greg Stanton, and retired astronaut Mark Kelly, the husband of ex-Congresswoman Gabby Giffords.

 Sen. McCain won re-election with 53% to Kirkpatrick's 41%.